vincentxa847/Data-Exploration-for-Bioinformatics/README.md

 # Using bulk RNA-seq dataset to compare the transcriptomes of proliferating, replicative senescent, and mitochondria-depleted senescent fibroblasts

+### Dataset Used
+Bulk RNA-seq dataset comparing proliferating cells (prolif) to replicative senescent cells (senes) and replicative senescent cells which have had their mitochondria depleted (senes_MtD).
+The cells are human IMR90 fibroblasts and three replicates for each group.
+- Expression Values Table: EM.csv
+- Sample Sheet: Lists the group to which each sample belongs, serving as a basis for grouping data in ggplot2 (Sample_sheet.csv)
+- Annotation Table: Links gene ID to gene name and their coordinates (Human_Background_GRCh38.p13.csv)
+- Differential Expression Files: Contains log2 fold change, p-values, and adjusted p-values, comparing senes_MtD to prolif (DE_Senes_MtD_vs_Prolif.csv), senes_MtD to senes (DE_Senes_MtD_vs_Senes.csv) and senes to prolif (DE_Senes_vs_Prolif.csv)

 ## Result
 Genes that show significant differential expression (p.adj < 0.001, absolute log2fold > 2) in three comparisons (Senes_MtD_vs_Prolif, Senes_MtD_vs_Senes and Senes_vs_Prolif) were selected separately
 (with prefix Sig-) for differential gene expression analysis.